glideins not propery configuring the shell

 The only possible action item is to clean out any code from the glideins that actually does something in that context.

-#9 Updated by Burt Holzman almost 7 years ago
+#9 Updated by Burt Holzman over 7 years ago

 - Status changed from Feedback to Assigned